biasmv/pv/doc/mol.rst

   **Available Atom Predicates:**

   * *aname* An atom is included iff the atom name it is equal to *aname*.
 To match against multiple atom names, use the plural forms cnames/chains.
+  * *hetatm* An atom is included iff the atom hetatm flag matches the provided value.

   **Examples:**